-The main steps of our proposed method are shown in Algorithm~\ref{algo:malign} while an illustration is provided in Figure \ref{fig:overview}.
-We start with the given \emph{malware bytes files} i.e.\ executable files and convert them to \emph{malware \nucleicseq \ files} i.e. sequences of A, C, G and T. Then these \nucleicseq \ files are aligned using a multiple whole-genome alignment tool (SibeliaZ) which outputs alignment blocks that are common among a number of these files.
+The main steps of our proposed method are shown in Algorithm~\ref{algo:malign} and an illustration is provided in Figure \ref{fig:overview}.
+We start with the given \emph{malware bytes files}, i.e., PE files~\citep{pefile} and convert them to \emph{malware \nucleicseq \ files}, i.e., sequences of A, C, G, and T, to make them compatible with multiple whole-genome alignment technique (SibeliaZ ~\citep{sibeliaz}).
+This outputs alignment blocks that are common among a number of these files.
 These alignment blocks are merged and thus \emph{\consensusseq}\ is constructed.
 In this step, \emph{conservation score} for each coordinate of the \consensusseq \ is also generated.
-This \consensusseq\ is aligned with each sample from a balanced train set with positive and negative samples with respect to the malware family of interest, and an \emph{alignment score} is calculated for every sample for each conserved block.
-These scores are then used as input to a machine learning model which learns a classifier to distinguish between malwares belonging to the family, and malwares from other families as well as non-malwares.
-To classify a new sample, the sequence is aligned with the consensus sequence and alignment scores for the new instance are generated similarly, and the scores are passed into our classifier to classify the new sample.
+This \consensusseq\ is aligned with each sample from a balanced training set with positive and negative samples with respect to the malware family of interest, and an \emph{alignment score} is calculated for every sample for each conserved block.
+These scores are then used as input to a machine learning model, which learns a classifier to distinguish between malware belonging to the family and malware from other families.
+In the inference step, to classify a new sample, the sequence is aligned with the consensus sequence, and alignment scores for the new instance are generated in a similar way.
+The scores are passed into our classifier to classify the new sample.
 Each of these steps is described in more detail below.